-The Greek School of Zagora in Pelion: The mountainous village of Zagora, eastern Pelion, was one of the most important educational centres in the 18th century, when Greece was still under Ottoman occupation.
+The Greek School of Zagora in Pelion: The mountainous village of Zagora, eastern Pelion, was one of the most important educational centers in the 18th century when Greece was still under Ottoman occupation.
 The first school of Zagora worked in the monastery of Savor Christ but as the village would develop, the need for a bigger school was created.

 The museum today hosts exhibits that date from the 16th till the 19th century.
 There is a large section dedicated to silk farming and another to Rigas Ferreos, with copies of his manuscripts and maps, where he stated the rights of the Greek nation and call them for uprise.